abhi0395/mycv/README.md

-- Leading an independent research program on the statistical properties of metals in the Universe and the physical state of gas in and around galaxies, using observations from SDSS, DESI and HST.
+- Leading an independent research program on the statistical properties of metals in the Universe and the physical state of gas in and around galaxies, using observations from SDSS, DESI, MUSE and HST.

 - Developing community software for scalable analysis of large spectroscopic survey data, including